-In this series, I dig a little deeper into the meaning of psychology-related terms.
+ion In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is self-verification theory.
 Self-verification theory comes from social psychology, and it says that we want other people to see us the way we see ourselves.
-That might seem self-obvious, but what's interesting is that this applies even when… Continue reading What Is… Self-Verification Theory
+That might seem self-obvious, but what's interesting is that this applies even… Continue reading What Is… Self-Verification Theory

 Here are a few things you may or may not already know about me.
 My first guinea pig Ghanoush and her sister Baba were my very first guinea pigs.
 I got them from a pet store, since I was too clueless at that point to think of going to an animal shelter.
 The pet store… Continue reading A Few Random Things About Me

 I've written about this before in more general terms (What Does the Self Consist of?), but in this post I'll try to get a little more specific.
-I think a major part of the foundation of who we are is the sum of our life experiences.
-No one else has had the exact same combination… Continue reading What Is It That Makes You, You?
+When dig down deep to the core, what is it that makes you, you?
+I think a major part of the foundation of who we are is the… Continue reading A Question of Identity: What Makes You, You?

 Failure isn't fun.
 There's just no two ways about that.
 But what does that failure mean?
 I think that, particularly when mental illness is involved, it's easy to leap from "I failed at [X]" to "I'm a failure."
 But taking a step back, they're not really the same thing.
 Fear of failure Fear of failure… Continue reading Are You a Failure at a Task, or as a Person?

 What is it that makes you, you?
 Is there even a self?
+Let's consider a few different approaches.
 Buddhism A fundamental concept in Buddhism is non-self.
 The word Anatta is used for the principle that "there is in humans no permanent, underlying substance that can be called the soul" (Wikipedia).
-The belief that there is a self is viewed as a… Continue reading What Does the Self Consist of?
+The belief that there is… Continue reading What Does the Self Consist of?

 I ask this question in this post's title because I know for some people their illness struck at a relatively young age, or there were always hints of what was to come even if the full-blown illness didn't hit until later.
 It wasn't like that for me.
 My first episode of depression didn't start until… Continue reading Were You Always Depressed or Anxious?